HRizwan1/2019-team-06f/reports/sprint-03/report.md

 3. Use of Data Store:

   * We are using 2 database servers (Platform: MySQL/MariaDB)
-  * One of the database server serves as the master is to write.
-The usage of this database is to store the initial photos of the users to search and to hold the photos that potentially uploaded by users.
-Not just that but also this server hosts the user information such as name, email, usernames & passwords.
+  * One of the database server serves as the master which we write to.
+One of the uses of this database is to store the photos which we upload for testing, as well as photos uploaded by users.
+Secondly,  this server hosts the user information such as names, emails, usernames & passwords.
-  * The other database server serves as the slave is to read from.
-Photos are queried from this database using javascript media queries for pictures to display on our website and internally in the user accounts.
+  * The other database server serves as the slave and is the database which we read from.
+User infomration for logging in as well as photos are being pulled from this database for use in our website.
   * One Redis Cache Server used for caching the data that a webserver serves.
 Redis is a NoSQL key-value data store.
 For storing a value, we associate it with a key and store it in Redis.
 Purpose of using Redis caching is to improve database loading performance.